PITTSFIELD -- He bought two packs of cigarettes, $40 worth of scratch tickets, and a construction tool valued at more than $400, among other items.

 It was later determined that Fielding had used the second credit card to purchase a 16 Gauge Angled Finish Nailer valued at $403 from a local hardware store.
 Police arrested Fielding when they found him walking on North Street at 2:45 p.m. on Sunday.

 Police confiscated two packs of cigarettes, a bag of Sun Chips, a chocolate milk, a Vitamin Water, a Mountain Dew, a lighter and a candy bar from a bag that Fielding was carrying.
-He took police to the place where he had given the Finish Nailer to another person.

 According to the police report, Fielding used the stolen credit cards at Jake's Variety, Carr Hardware, CVS on West Street, the Big Y Market on West Street, O'Connell's Convenience Plus, Sunoco Xtra Mart, and Sun Refining and Marketing.
 A charge attempt was rejected at Walmart.
 D'Angelo said that Fielding has admitted that he is a heroin addict, while his attorney, William Barry, said his client both needs and wants help.